AlexsLemonade/refinebio-docs/docs/getting_started.md

     data = json.load(jsonfile)
 print(data)
 ```

-For example R workflows, such as clustering of gene expression data, please see https://github.com/AlexsLemonade/refinebio-examples/tree/v1.0.

 If you identify issues with your download, please [file an issue on GitHub](https://github.com/AlexsLemonade/refinebio/issues).
 If you would prefer to report issues via e-mail, you can also email [requests@ccdatalab.org](mailto:requests@ccdatalab.org).